Welcome to our article about monitoring Facebook pages!

 Check out our onscreen tour for these steps here!
 Adding non-owned Facebook pages in Meltwater in three steps:

-Navigate to the public social connections tab
+Navigate to the Monitored Connections tab

 Add the public page’s URL to be monitored